-Copers, affective-- Those people whose emotional and overall mental health is reasonably good despite having been raised by rejecting parents.
-Affective copers are able to escape most but not all of the pernicious psychological effects of rejection as specified in PARTheory's personality subtheory.
-(See copers, instrumental.)
+Copers, affective-Those people whose emotional and overall psychological adjustment is reasonably good despite having been rejected as children.
+Affective copers are able to escape many but not all of the pernicious psychological effects of rejection as specified in IPARTheory's personality subtheory and in the acceptance-rejection syndrome.
+(See copers, instrumental)

-Copers, instrumental-- Rejected persons who do well in their professions, occupations, and other taskoriented activities, but whose emotional and overall mental health is impaired as defined in PARTheory's personality subtheory.
+Copers, instrumental-Rejected persons who do well in their professions, occupations, and other task-oriented activities, but whose emotional and overall psychological adjustment is impaired as defined in IPARTheory's personality subtheory and in the acceptance-rejection syndrome.
 These individuals maintain high levels of task competence and occupational performance despite living with the expectable psychological consequences of parental rejection.
-(See copers, affective.)
+(See copers, affective)

-Coping subtheory-- One of the three subtheories of PARTheory.
+Coping subtheory-One of the three subtheories of IPARTheory.
 It addresses the question: What gives some children and adults the resilience to cope more effectively than most with the experiences of perceived rejection?

-Counter rejection-- The situation where rejected individuals (e.g., adolescents) reject the other person in turn (e.g., the rejecting parent).
+Counter rejection-The situation where rejected individuals (e.g., adolescents) reject the other person in turn (e.g., the rejecting parent).
 Counter rejection appears to occur most often in the context of defensive independence.
-(See personality subtheory.)
+(See personality subtheory)

-Culture-- Equivalent and complementary meanings approximately shared by many members of a society or by identifiable segments of the society (e.g., status groups), and generally transmitted from one generation to the next.
+Culture-Learned symbolic meanings approximately shared by most members of a society or by identifiable segments of the society (e.g., status groups), and generally transmitted from one generation to the next.
 (Note: this definition and concepts within it are amplified in Rohner, 1984.)
-The important point here is that the concept "culture" in PARTheory refers exclusively to some degree of consensus about symbolic meanings among members of a population.
+The important point here is that the concept "culture" in IPARTheory refers exclusively to some degree of consensus about symbolic meanings among members of a population.
 The concept does not include behavior except insofar as behavior is motivated by or expresses symbolic meanings.
-(See culture learning; enculturation.; equivalence of meaning.; mental representation.)
+(See culture learning; enculturation; equivalence of meaning; mental representation)

-Culture learning-- The process through which one becomes a responsible adult member of a given society, as defined by the norms of that society.
-(See anthroponomy.; enculturation.; the universalist approach.)
+Culture learning-The process through which one becomes a responsible adult member of a given society, as defined by the norms of that society.
+(See anthroponomy; culture; enculturation; the universalist approach)

-Defensive independence -- The commonplace tendency for seriously rejected persons to make fewer and fewer bids over time for positive response (see dependence) because of their growing anger and increasing emotional unresponsiveness.
+Defensive independence-The commonplace tendency for seriously rejected persons to make fewer and fewer bids over time for positive response (see dependence) because of their growing anger and increasing emotional unresponsiveness.
 Many defensively independent persons say, in effect, "To hell with you!
 I don't need you.
 I don't need anybody!"
 Defensive independence is one way many rejected persons attempt to defend themselves against further hurt of rejection in situations over which they feel they have little control.
 Defensive independence is like healthy independence in that individuals make relatively few behavioral bids for positive response.
 But it is unlike healthy independence in that defensively independent people continue to emotionally crave positive response, though they sometimes do not recognize it.
-Indeed, because of the overlay of anger, distrust, and other negative emotions generated by chronic rejection, defensively independent individuals often actively deny their need for support, encouragement, sympathy, love, and other forms of positive response.
-(See personality subtheory.)
+Indeed, because of the overlay of anger, distrust, and other negative emotions generated by chronic rejection, defensively independent individuals often actively deny their need for love, support, encouragement, sympathy, and other forms of positive response.
+(See acceptance-rejection syndrome; personality subtheory)